A free online workshop: October 18-20, 2024.

 Karla Silva (Director of Hispanic Serving Institution Initiatives, University of Arizona), The UA Office of Hispanic Serving Institution Initiatives Mission and the Critical Role of Foreign Language Teaching and Learning

-Lillian Gorman (Associate Professor of Spanish Sociolinguistics and U.S. Latina/o/x Cultural Studies and the Director of the Spanish as a Heritage Language Program, University of Arizona), Lessons from the Spanish Heritage Language Program at the University of Arizona
+Lillian Gorman (Associate Professor of Spanish Sociolinguistics and U.S. Latina/o/x Cultural Studies and the Director of the Spanish as a Heritage Language Program, University of Arizona), En comunidad: Language, Belonging, and Servingness in the Spanish as a Heritage Language Program at the University of Arizona

 George Romero (University of Arizona), Work in Progress on the History of Late Nineteenth-century and Early Twentieth-century Syrian Migration to Brazil: Research Honoring the UA HSI Status